The Shamrock (newspaper): Content

 The Shamrock primarily tailored its content as entertainment to appeal to the younger audiences with illustrated front pages and content featuring fictional and mildly educational articles.
 It included short stories, serials, historical topics, Gaelic prose, and poetry.
-Contributors included writers such as Bram Stoker, who published two short stories and a serial novel in 1875.
+Contributors included writers such as Bram Stoker, who published two short stories, "Buried Treasures" and "The Chain of Destiny", and a serial novel in 1875, The Primrose Path.

 The most popular serial on the paper featured the tales the fictitious character Mick McQuaid, created by Lynam in 1867.
 McQuaid, a combination hero and rascal, became a best-seller with various adventures set in different professions.
 Lynam died in 1894, but The Shamrock and Mick McQuaid's stories continued with other writers, even after the merger with the Irish Emerald.

 In 1889, Carroll's, a tobacco manufacturer, named a brand of pipe tobacco after Mick McQuaid, who often smoked a pipe in the stories.
 In the 1920s, Mick McQuaid featured on the company's adverts and packaging as a cartoon character for the tobacco, which was discontinued in 2016.